rubenhortas/rubenhortas.github.io/_posts/2022-07-16-fail2bangeolocation.md

 img_path: /assets/img/posts/
 ---

-I have an old raspberry pi running some applications 24/7 and with (very protected) remote access enabled.
+I have an old raspberry pi running some services 24/7 and with (very protected) remote access enabled.
 For some reason the raspberry receives a big number of bruteforce attacks trying to log in.
 To know from which locations I was being attacked the most I did a python application to geolocate the failed attempts registered by fail2ban.
-I learned many things developing this application, the most remarkable for me it was the process of packaging the application in order to upload it to *PyPI*.
+I learned many things developing this application.
+The most remarkable, for me, it was the process of packaging the application in order to upload it to *PyPI*.

 The application is called [**fail2bangeolocation**](https://github.com/rubenhortas/fail2bangeolocation), and you can install it via *pip*.